codacy/docs/docs/organizations/managing-security-and-risk.md

 Codacy closes a finding when a subsequent penetration test does not detect the underlying security issue.

+### How Codacy manages findings detected during application scanning (DAST) {: id="opening-and-closing-app-scanning-items"}

+!!! note
+    To view application scanning findings, also known as DAST (Dynamic Application Security Testing) findings, you must first generate a report using Zed Attack Proxy and upload it to Codacy.
+See [how to upload a DAST report](../codacy-api/examples/uploading-application-scanning-results.md).

+Codacy opens a finding for each security issue detected in the DAST report.

+Codacy closes a finding when a subsequent DAST report does not detect the underlying security issue.

 ## Finding severities and deadlines {: id="item-severities-and-deadlines"}

 !!! note